 The following tables present our selected consolidated financial data as of the dates and for the periods indicated.
-We have derived the consolidated statement of profit or loss data for the year ended December 31, 2018 and the consolidated statement of financial position data as of December 31, 2018 from our audited consolidated financial statements appearing at the end of this prospectus.
+We have derived the consolidated statement of profit or loss data for the years ended December 31, 2018 and 2019 and the consolidated statement of financial position data as of December 31, 2018 and 2019 from our audited consolidated financial statements appearing at the end of this prospectus.
 Our consolidated financial statements are prepared and presented in accordance with IFRS, as issued by the IASB.
 IFRS differs in certain significant respects from U.S. GAAP.